espocrm/documentation/administration/workflows.md

 Triggered only when a new record is created.
 If specified conditions are met, then actions will be executed.

+### After record updated

+Triggered only when an existing record is updated.
+If specified conditions are met, then actions will be executed.

 ### After record saved

 Triggered when a new record is created or an existing record is updated.
 If specified conditions are met, then actions will be executed.